ketgo/persist/docs/Design.md

 - Update an existing object in the persistent collection.

-- Search objects in persistent collection.
+- Search objects in a persistent collection.

 The proposed API for each use case is the rest of the document.